What being an Arts teacher covers:

 PGDE university courses

-Here are the universities you can study for a PDGE in the Arts at secondary level.
+Here are the universities you can study for a PGDE in the Arts at secondary level.
 Entry requirements vary so it’s best to check with the course provider for the most up-to-date information.